Who are you listening to?

 In Jesus’ name,

-Q4U: Have you learned the unforced rhythms of grace?
+Q4U: Do you listen to Jesus?
+Have you learned the unforced rhythms of grace?

 Be blessed, my fellow pilgrim, as you learn to live joyfully in grace and walk humbly with God!Pin It